‘Roseanne’ Revival: Natalie West Returns As Crystal Anderson In Upcoming Episode ‘No Country For Old Women’

 Crystal and Ed Conner later had two children together, Little Ed and Angela, making them Dan’s half-siblings.
 There is no word if Ned Beatty, the actor who played Dan’s father in the original series, has any plans to reprise his role as Ed Conner now that Roseanne has received the green light for an 11th season.

-Roseanne star Roseanne Barr recently teased the return of Natalie West’s Crystal as well as some other fan favorite guest stars that could return next season.
+Roseanne star Roseanne Barr recently teased the return of Natalie West’s Crystal as well as some other fan-favorite guest stars that could return next season.

 crystal makes an appearance this season-back next and we want martin and fred next year too